 Have you heard the term “financial statement?”
 If you’ve owned your own business for some time, we’re betting you have.
 While it’s part of the lingo of being a business owner, the value isn’t always understood.
-This handy tool not only gives you the best look at how your company is doing and will do in the future.
-It’s a vital part of creating plans for growth or even surviving a downturn in the economy.
+Financial statements can give you important insights into your company’s financial health.
+They are also a vital part of creating plans for growth or even surviving a downturn in the economy.

-Liabilities can include credit card debt, unpaid loans, taxes owed, notes payable to your shareholders, and unpaid invoices to vendors.
-The assets include cash, invoices owed to you, your real estate, machinery, product inventory, and anything that could be liquidated.
+Liabilities are monies owed and can include credit card debt, unpaid loans, taxes owed, notes payable to shareholders, and unpaid invoices to vendors.

 What can you learn?